AguaClara/HFFVFDC/Manual.md

 The reason why the active length is not exactly 1/3 the height of the distribution tank, is because there are limitations to the height that the slider pipe can travel.
 Because the slider pipe has the float on top, plugs on the bottom, and bushings within the tee, there is dead material on the top and bottom that restricts it's travel.
 Because of this, the active length is 1/3 the height once those lengths of extra material are subtracted.

-$$ ActiveLength = {Height_{Distribution \ Tank} - ExtraBottomMaterial - ExtraTopMaterial - 2 \cdot Bushing Height\over 3}
+$$ ActiveLength = {Height_{Distribution \ Tank} - ExtraBottomMaterial - ExtraTopMaterial - 2 \cdot Height_{Bushing}\over 3}
 $$

-The $ExtraBottomMaterial$, $ExtraTopMaterial$, and $BushingHeight$ are all determined by the size of the slider pipe being used.
+The $ExtraBottomMaterial$, $ExtraTopMaterial$, and $Height_{Bushing}$ are all determined by the size of the slider pipe being used.
 This means that the active length can be calculated given just the distribution tank height and the diameter of the slider pipe.

 ####Slider Pipe Length